HeddyM/SQL-Project-1/starting_with_data.md

 Question 2:

-What is the retail value of inventory of current "in stock" products if each product was sold at its highest possible price?
+What is the retail value of inventory of current "in stock" products if each product was valued at its highest possible selling price?

 SQL Queries: